pongstr/pongstgrm/README.md

        link: http://jelled.com/instagram/access-token make sure you follow
        the instructions on the " How do I get my client id?" link.

 ## How to use the plugin.
 Super easy, here's how:

 ### jQuery must be initialised first and so as the plugin:

-    - <script src='//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js'></script>
+    <script src='//ajax.googleapis.com/ajax/libs/jquery/1.8.3/jquery.min.js'></script>
     <script src='path/to/js/foundation.reveal.js'></script>
     <script src='path/to/js/pongstagr.am.js'></script>

-      * and that's it! all we need now is the plugin, you may continue reading :)
+and that's it! all we need now is a call to the plugin, you may continue reading :)

-    - $('div#selector').pongstgrm({
+    $('div#selector').pongstgrm({
        user_id      : 'your_user_id_goes_here',
        access_token : 'your.access.token.goes.here'
     });

-      * this vanilla call to the plugin will display the recent media you've uploaded.
+this vanilla call to the plugin will display the recent media you've uploaded.

-    - $('div#selector').pongstgrm({
+    $('div#selector').pongstgrm({
       user_id      : insta_id,
       access_token : insta_token,
       show         : 'feed'       // options: 'recent', 'feed' or  'liked' });

-      * this call will display your instagram feed, these are the images that had been uploaded by the people you are following.
+this call will display your instagram feed, these are the images that had been uploaded by the people you are following.

-      * the available options are: 'recent', 'feed' or 'liked'.
+the available options are: 'recent', 'feed' or 'liked'.
-        recent: displays your recent instagram media.
+ * recent: displays your recent instagram media.
-        feed  : displays the media uploaded by the people you follow. liked : displays the media you liked.
+ * feed  : displays the media uploaded by the people you follow.
+ * liked : displays the media you liked.

 ## More Options

   * count - is an integer value, options range from 1(minimum value) to 40(maximum value), by default, instagram only lets you display 40 photos, you may use the 'pager' option to enable pagination or the 'load more' button.